Blue Grass Energy has successful Annual Meeting

 Multiple exhibits were on hand.
 They represented wide-ranging topics from Cooperative Solar to information on Kentucky State Parks.

-Just before the business meeting began, Rev. Ray Reed of Farristown Baptist Church in Berea gave the invocation, and Dawn Arnold of Cynthiana performed the National Anthem following the presentation of colors by the Frankfort Composite Squadron of the Kentucky Wing Civil Air Patrol.
+Just before the business meeting began, John Chamberland of Faith Baptist Church in Cynthiana gave the invocation, and the group 4Ways from Lawrenceburg performed the National Anthem following the presentation of colors by the Frankfort Composite Squadron of the Kentucky Wing Civil Air Patrol.

 During the business meeting, Dennis Moneyhon, chairman of Blue Grass Energy’s board of directors, spoke to the crowd.
-He reminded members that they are the priority.
+He reminded members that not only is Blue Grass Energy is a service-driven cooperative but a cost-conscious one too.

-Cooperative attorney, Howard Downing performed the installation of the re-elected directors.
+Cooperative attorney, David Royse performed the installation of the re-elected directors.
 They were:

 President and CEO Mike Williams also addressed the membership.
-Williams gave a report that focused on moving the cooperative forward.
+Williams gave a report that focused on looking at the future of the cooperative.

 He was followed by Chris Perry, President and CEO of the Kentucky Association of Electric Cooperatives.